Ramya (actress): Film career

+By this time, Ramya had become one of the most sought-after actresses in Kannada cinema.
+She was reportedly the highest-paid actress in the industry at the time and was referred to as the "Golden Girl" due to her consistent box office success.

 Her first release of 2010, Just Math Mathalli, received rave reviews, with appreciation for her role.
 She had two more releases that year, the long-delayed Jothegaara and Kiccha Huccha.
 Her next release was the Tamil film Singam Puli, followed by the romantic drama Sanju Weds Geetha.
-This film opened to positive reviews, with Ramya being praised by critics for her performance, which was considered among the best in her career.
+The film opened to positive reviews, with Ramya being praised by critics for her performance, which was considered among the best in her career.Movie Review : Review: Sanju Weds Geetha.
+Sify.com.
+Retrieved 23 March 2013.

-Her first release in 2012 was a comedy drama, Sidlingu, in which she portrayed the role of a school teacher.
-This was followed by a light-comedy movie, Lucky.
-She appeared in the semi-mythological movie Katari Veera Surasundarangi.
+In 2012, her first release was a comedy drama, Sidlingu, in which she portrayed the role of a school teacher.
+This was followed by a light-comedy movie, Lucky opposite Yash.
+She also appeared in the semi-mythological movie Katari Veera Surasundarangi.
 In August 2013, Ramya announced that she was considering quitting acting to pursue a career in politics.

-Following her brief political career, Ramya made her acting comeback in 2016 with Nagarahavu, a film which placed deceased actor Vishnuvardhan in the lead role through visual effects.
-The film received negative reviews upon the release and failed to attract an audience.
+Following her brief political career, Ramya made her acting comeback in 2016 with Nagarahavu which was shot in 2012, a film which featured the late actor Vishnuvardhan in the lead role through visual effects.
+The film generated significant pre-release interest.
+However, it received negative reviews upon the release and failed to attract an audience due to visual effects.

+After nearly seven years of sabbatical, Ramya returned to the film industry with her own production company, AppleBox Studios.
+The first project, under the banner was Swathi Mutthina Male Haniye (2023) which was directed by Raj B. Shetty.
+Her goal with this venture is to produce compelling stories, especially around women.